allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Directly contradict the decision
     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
-    * Made desisions that unfairly burden one group member - to be determined by Professor or technical leaders in event of dispute
+    * Made decisions that unfairly burden one group member - to be determined by Professor or technical leaders in event of dispute

 ### Postmortems